pulyaevskiy/redux-machine/README.md

 and dispatching an action is always synchronous.

 Main consequence of this design is that there is no place for middleware layer.
-There are other mechanisms that can help though.
+There are other mechanisms provided by redux_machine that replace middleware.

 ## Usage